Traffic Flow in Changing Rooms: Avoiding Congestion

 Congestion usually happens when several actions compete for the same space.
 That can happen in front of locker banks, near entrances, around bench ends or in routes between wet and dry areas.

-One common problem is placing lockers in a way that creates a working zone directly inside a main circulation route.
-When locker doors are open and bags are on the floor, the aisle is no longer being used only for walking.
-It becomes a shared space for movement, access and changing.
-That overlap often creates bottlenecks.
+One common problem is placing active use zones directly inside the main route through the room.
+Once locker doors are open and people stop to access belongings, the aisle is no longer functioning only as a walkway.
+It becomes a shared space for movement and use, which often creates bottlenecks.

 In some layouts, the issue is not one large mistake but several small ones.
-A slightly narrow aisle, a bench that projects a little too far, a locker door swing into a walkway and a cleaning trolley left nearby can combine to make the room feel much more cramped than expected.
+A slightly narrow aisle, an obstructive bench end, an open locker door and items left nearby can combine to make the room feel much more cramped than expected.

 Understand the difference between circulation space and use space

 One of the best ways to plan traffic flow properly is to separate circulation space from use space.
 Circulation space is the area people move through.
-Use space is the area they occupy while opening lockers, sitting on benches, changing shoes or handling bags.
+Use space is the area they occupy while opening lockers, sitting down, changing shoes or handling bags.

 Problems begin when both types of space are forced into the same footprint.
-A walkway may look wide enough on a drawing, but once locker doors are open and people are standing in front of them, the usable walking route can shrink dramatically.
+A walkway may look wide enough on a drawing, but once people are using lockers or benches, the usable walking route can shrink dramatically.

 A strong layout gives these actions room to happen without blocking the main route through the space.